 Note: The above image shows the development of the cover since my initial amateurish introduction.
 The current cover is the image seen below.

 Stories based on Irish mythology and culture have been bowdlerised quite a lot over the last two hundred years or so, often to the point where, now, many people struggle to differentiate genuine Irish history and mythology with commercially-produced “Celtic” fantasy.
 That’s something that, as an Irish fiction writer (non-fiction, on occasion), I’m regularly confronted with.
 It’s also why I’m so pedantic in telling stories that are as historically and culturally authentic as I can make them.

 Telling stories based on authentic elements of Irish mythology can be something of an effort, however.
 Not only do you have to get the history right, you also have to introduce ancient Gaelic concepts into the story in a way that a contemporary audience can (a) understand them and (b) enjoy them.
 That takes research (a lot), it takes language skills (Irish) and of course, the ability to put a story together in a way that allows those elements to shine.

 Creating those kinds of Irish mythological stories was a bit exhausting over 2019, fortunately for all the right reasons.
 The key reason was the recent sale of the screen option(and the subsequent adaptation) for Liath Luachra: The Grey One which took up a major proportion of my year.

-The key reason for this prolonged silence was the recent sale of the screen option (and the subsequent adaptation) for Liath Luachra: The Grey One which took up a major proportion of our time this year.
 There’s still a long path to travel before any decision is made on whether this appears on a screen near you, of course.
-There will be a post about it all at some stage in the future but, until then, here’s a little teaser (ironically, made before we got the Hollywood phone call).
+There will be a post about it all at some stage in the future but, until then, here’s a little teaser (ironically, made before we had interest from Hollywood).

 But, screenwork aside, here’s a little update on the other projects currently taking place.